Thyodas/rtype/docs/install/README.md

 1. After building, navigate to the build directory.
 2. Run the server executable:
     ```bash
-    cd src/server
-    ../../build/server
+    ./build/server
     ```

 > [!NOTE]
-> On Windows change '/' to '\'.
+> On Windows change '/' to '\' and add '.exe' to the end of the executable name.

 ### Client